vuckale/takt11800/README.md

 After soldering the switches and plugging in the trackball, all that was left was flashing the firmware.
 The STM32 chips come pre-flashed with a bootloader, so once connected to the PC, holding the BOOT switch and tapping NRST puts the board into flashing mode—simple as that.

 The build includes 105 switches, and for a standard ISO layout, it uses 6× 2u stabilizers and 1× 7u stabilizer, though this may vary depending on the chosen layout.

+### Final Words

+Overall, working with PCBWay was a smooth and satisfying experience.
+The ordering process was easy, communication was fast and helpful, and the visual tracking kept me updated every step of the way.
+With a quick two-week turnaround, high-quality fabrication, flawless assembly, and great attention to detail, PCBWay delivered a professional result I’d gladly rely on again.

 ## License